SEEKCommons/seekcommons-org-website/network-members.md

 **Pen-Yuan Hsing** (he/they) is a postdoctoral researcher at the University of Bristol, United Kingdom.
 Much of Pen's work is “research on research,” applying academic rigor to solving systemic problems in the research community.
 Pen is an advocate for open research, having taken on an advisory role for the NASA Transform to Open Science (TOPS) mission, worked with UNESCO on developing and implementing their Recommendation on Open Science, and has served as a member of The Turing Way.
 Pen has been active in open source tech communities for more than a decade.
 Currently, he is a board member of the Open Science Hardware Foundation, which advocates for open source hardware in open science policies.

 ### Nancy Hoebelheinrich

 **Nancy Hoebelheinrich** is an independent scholar, information analyst, consultant and educator who leads her own small business, Knowledge Motifs LLC from San Mateo, California.
 As an information science researcher and educator focused on data stewardship, organization, retrieval, management and skills training, and digital libraries, Nancy has been involved in a number of initiatives on these topics for academic institutions such as Stanford University, the University of California Office of the President, the University of California San Diego (UCSD), non-governmental organizations such as the San Francisco Estuary Institute, the Library of Congress, and community organizations including GO FAIR US, EarthCube, the Research Data Alliance, and Earth Science Information Partners.
 Her focus has been upon data description (metadata), and development of learning resources for researchers and data specialists.

+### Kirk Jalbert

+**Kirk Jalbert** is a scholar affiliated with Arizona State University's School for the Future of Innovation in Society.
+He does research exploring public engagements with environmental science and governance in the context of energy justice movements and how the interplay of data mobilizations, information technologies, and community-driven scientific research efforts shapes them.
+Kirk intersects critical making, art, and Science and Technology Studies in his work.

 ### Erin Kansa {#I}